 Sell Diamonds Using Our Diamond Valuation Guide

-At WP Diamonds we assess thousands of diamonds every week.
+Here at WP Diamonds we assess thousands of diamonds a week.
 Each diamond is over 1 billion years old and is as unique as a fingerprint.
-When looking to purchase a diamond, people often spend a lot of time researching and learning about these precious stones in order to understand what makes diamonds so valuable.
-It is as important to do the same when you are looking to sell your diamond.
-This allows you to be confident that you are getting the right price and the right service levels.
-Diamond valuation is a complex and highly skilled process, but by understanding the basics of diamond pricing you will feel better equipped to sell your own diamond jewelry.
+When looking to purchase a diamond people can spend a lot of time researching and learning about diamonds, in order to understand what makes them so valuable.
+It is as important to us that you do the same when you are looking to sell your diamond as we want you to be confident that you are getting the right price and the right service levels.

-Below is our diamond valuation guide which follows the steps we take and the characteristics we asses to price diamonds and give the most competitive offers to our customers.
+Below is a guide to selling your diamond, which follows the steps we take to look the attributes to enable us to give the most competitive price to the customer.

 Step 1.
 Identifying the Shape and Cut

-We start our diamond valuation guide by looking at diamond shape.
-The shape of the stone is a very important when it comes to pricing your diamond.
+The shape of the diamond is a very important when it comes to putting a value on your diamond.
 Round Brilliant cut diamonds tend to carry a higher premium than other fancy shapes.

 WP Diamonds will pay up to a 30% premium for an excellent cut diamond.
 The excellent cut diamond will be assessed using our knowledge of the GIA cut grade system, when our buyer evaluates the diamond they will use their expertise to decide what cut grade the diamond would be assigned by the GIA when it is sent for certification.

-How Can We Tell if the Diamond is Actually Round?
+How Can We Tell If The Diamond Is Round?

 The truth is that many diamonds we see here at WP Diamonds have not been cut using the technology and precision available to cutters today.
 This will often mean that the diamonds are not exactly round, the table of the diamond is not in the middle of the stone and the facets are not symmetrical.
 These diamonds may have to be re-cut for us to be able to sell them back into the marketplace.

 Diamonds are the hardest natural substance known to man, so generally they are still in good condition even after they have been worn in jewelry.
-However, we sometimes notice during the diamond valuation process that this is not always the case.
+However, this is not always the case.
 Diamonds have four directions in which they will easily cleave (break) and cutters actually use this property to help cut the diamond crystals.

 It can be the case that the diamond could have been damaged during the process of being set into an item of jewelry, and sometimes even the setting itself can put a lot of pressure on a diamond.
 Unfortunately a slight knock in the wrong place can cause a diamond to split, this often happens to the corners of princess cuts, and the culet (the point at the bottom of the diamond).
 If the diamond is damaged our experts will decide how much weight it may lose when we re-cut back to its perfect proportions and will then value it accordingly.